richmahn/en_tn/eph/front/intro.md

 1. Armor of God (6:10-20)
 1. Final greeting (6:21-24)

-#### Who wrote Ephesians? ####
+#### Who wrote the Book of Ephesians? ####

-Paul from the city of Tarsus was the author.
+Paul wrote Ephesians.
+Paul was from the city of Tarsus.
 He had been known as Saul in his early life.
 Before becoming a Christian, Paul was a Pharisee.
 He persecuted Christians.
-After he began to trust in Jesus Christ, he traveled several times throughout the Roman Empire telling people about Jesus.
+After he became a Christian, he traveled several times throughout the Roman Empire telling people about Jesus.

 The Apostle Paul helped start the church in Ephesus on one of his trips.
 He also lived in Ephesus for a year and a half and helped the believers there.
-Paul wrote this letter probably while he was in prison in Rome.
+Paul probably wrote this letter while he was in prison in Rome.

 #### What is the Book of Ephesians about? ####

 Paul wrote this letter to the Christians in Ephesus to explain God's love for them in Christ Jesus.
 He described the blessings that God was giving them because they were now united with Christ.
-He also explained that all believers are united together, whether Jew or Gentile.
+He explained that all believers are united together, whether Jew or Gentile.
 Paul also wanted to encourage them to live in a way that pleases God.

 #### How should the title of this book be translated? ####

-Translators may choose to call this book by its traditional title "Ephesians."
+Translators may choose to call this book by its traditional title, "Ephesians."
 Or they may choose a clearer title, such as "Paul's Letter to the Church in Ephesus" or "A Letter to the Christians in Ephesus."
 (See: [[rc://en/ta/man/translate/translate-names]])

 ## Part 2: Important Religious and Cultural Concepts ##

-#### What was the "hidden truth" that Paul mentioned in the Book of Ephesians? ####
+#### What was the "hidden truth" in the Book of Ephesians? ####

 The expression translated in the ULB as "hidden truth" or "hidden" occurs six times.
 By it Paul always meant something that God had to reveal to human beings because they could not know it on their own.
 It always referred to something about how God planned to save mankind.
 Sometimes it was about his plan to cause peace between himself and mankind.
 Sometimes it was about his plan to unite Jews and Gentiles through Christ.
-That is, Gentiles are now able to benefit from the promises of Christ as equals with the Jews.
+Gentiles are now able to benefit from the promises of Christ as equals with the Jews.

 #### What did Paul say about salvation and righteous living? ####

-Paul said a lot about salvation and righteous living in this letter and in many of his letter.
+Paul said much about salvation and righteous living in this letter and in many of his letters.
 He said that God has been very kind and saved Christians because they believe in Jesus.
-Therefore, after they trust God, they should live in a righteous way to show that they have faith in Christ.
+Therefore, after they become Christians, they should live in a righteous way to show that they have faith in Christ.
 (See: [[rc://en/tw/dict/bible/kt/righteous]])

 ## Part 3: Important Translation Issues ##